Skip to main content

 In Architect-tier medspa engagements, we run the membership design work explicitly.
 Tier structure, pricing, included-value calculation, enrollment flow, staff training, and the marketing layer.
 It is a 90-to-180-day build depending on the practice’s starting point.

-The practices that have run this playbook with us since 2022 have moved from transactional-stall revenue patterns to steady 15 to 25 percent annual growth on the membership line, with meaningful compounding on referred members (members refer other members at roughly 2x the rate of transactional patients referring new patients).
+The practices that have run this playbook with us since 2022 have moved from transactional-stall revenue patterns to steady double-digit annual growth on the membership line, with meaningful compounding on referred members (members refer other members at a materially higher rate than transactional patients referring new patients).
 The math works.
 The hard part is the operational discipline to run the membership structure consistently.

 The honest summary: medspa transactional economics are getting harder every year.
 CAC is rising, competitive density is increasing, and the platform shifts make paid acquisition less durable than it was.
 Membership-model medspa economics compound.
 Practices that build membership structures now, while most competitors are still running transactional, capture the early-mover advantage in a category that is likely to consolidate around membership-anchored practices over the next decade.